-During the year ending 2017, the company has paid dividends totalling RM8.16 million to shareholders.
-In addition, the company has proposed a final dividend in respect of financial year ended 31 December 2017 amounting to RM2.72 million which is subject to approval of shareholders at the next Annual General Meeting.
+During the year, the company has paid dividends totalling RM8.16 million to shareholders.
+The company has proposed a final dividend in respect of financial year ended 31 December 2018 amounting to RM2.72 million which is subject to approval of shareholders at the next Annual General Meeting.